Skip to main content

 What to Include in Your Construction Contract (Canada)

-A comprehensive Canadian Construction Contract must identify the owner and contractor with full legal names, addresses, and business registration numbers.
+A thorough Canadian Construction Contract must identify the owner and contractor with full legal names, addresses, and business registration numbers.
 The scope of work must be described in detail — either through a specification schedule, drawings, or a detailed written description.
 Include the contract type: fixed price (lump sum), cost-plus (with a defined markup percentage or management fee), unit price, or time and materials.

 The contract price in Canadian dollars must be clearly stated, along with the payment schedule — typically tied to progress milestones or monthly progress claims.
 The statutory holdback clause must comply with provincial requirements — 10% holdback in Ontario for the applicable lien period (60 days from substantial completion or last supply, whichever is later).
 In Ontario, include prompt payment terms compliant with the Construction Act Part I.1 — 28-day payment from proper invoice submission.